Please note: Applications are now closed for the 2014 growing season. Applications for the 2015 growing season will open in Fall 2014.

 - To document and share information with partners in Canada and elsewhere.

 The program started in 2013 with 9 participants, or test-croppers, growing at the Just Food Farm.
 Each test-cropper manages their own farm project on a quarter-acre of land (see our About the Farms webpage for details on these farms).
-Upon successful completion of their first growing season, test-croppers who want to continue and expand their project into a farm business will be eligible to scale up to a half-acre plot in their second year, and a full acre in their third.
-New test-croppers will also be admitted into the program each year to start with a quarter-acre.
+Upon successful completion of their first growing season, test-croppers who want to continue and expand their project into a farm business are eligible to scale up to a half-acre plot in their second year, and a full acre in their third.
+New test-croppers are also admitted into the program each year to start with a quarter-acre.

 Details for Year One Participants

 Up to ten new test-croppers will be admitted into the program for 2014.
 A test-cropper is someone who is interested in starting a farm business, and wishes to access land, shared infrastructure and training to assist them in testing their business ideas.
 Each test-cropper will be able to access the following in their first year of the program: